 The district will require the use of face coverings for students and staff.
 Because the coronavirus can be spread between individuals interacting in close proximity - for example, by speaking, coughing, or sneezing - wearing face coverings is recommended in public settings where social distancing measures are difficult to maintain.
+Students will be required to wear masks while riding the bus, transitioning into and out of buildings and between classes, and when social distancing is not permissible.
 This is especially important in areas of significant community-based transmission.
 The district is providing face coverings to all staff and will provide face coverings for any student who cannot provide their own.
-The district has also installed plexiclass shields in front office reception areas.
+The district has also installed plexiglass shields in front office reception areas.
 These measures are being implemented in an effort to promote a safe and healthy learning environment for our students and staff.